Sapindus mukorossi: Uses

+Cleaning

+The plant contains saponin, allowing it to function as a natural soap substitute.
+It is used for washing delicate fabrics such as silk and wool, as well as for cleansing hair, gold, pearls, and diamonds.

+Timber

+The timber derived from Sapindus trifoliatus is heavy and hard.
+It is utilized in the manufacturing of carts and other wooden items.

 Cleanser

 The soapnut contains saponin, which has soap-like properties.

 Surfactant

 The fruit can be used in an enhanced oil recovery technique, yielding a surfactant for washing arsenic from soils containing iron.

-Possible antimicrobial agent

-Due to its saponin content, the extract exhibits antibacterial activity in vitro.